That's Got His Own: School

 Howard "Bunny" Colvin meets with his friend the Deacon to discuss the soon-to-be-axed special class program.
 Colvin explains that the school board is afraid to try anything with the current budget concerns.
 The Deacon offers to put him in touch with State Delegate Odell Watkins.
 The Deacon meets with Watkins as promised.
-Watkins recognizes Colvin's name from the Hamsterdam debacle and the Deacon ushers him in.
+Watkins recognizes Colvin's name from the Hamsterdam experiment and the Deacon ushers him in.

 Mr. Pryzbylewski visits Randy Wagstaff at home with his foster mother, Miss Anna.
 Randy is still being kept at home because he is believed to be in danger as word has been spreading that he was working with the police.
 Prez delivers Randy's schoolwork and tells Miss Anna that he hopes the problem will not continue for much longer.
 She confides that they are thinking of switching schools to escape further difficulties.
 As he leaves, Prez notices an unmarked but conspicuous police car waiting further down the block.

 In the morning, Prez meets with Assistant Principal Marcia Donnelly and tries to convince her that Duquan "Dukie" Weems is not ready for high school.
 She tells him that she has noticed the effort he has put into helping Dukie, but that he must not get too close to his students since they have to move on, and there are plenty more students coming into the system.

 With the statewide exam closing in, both the special class and the normal classes are practicing test questions.
 Prez's class remains disruptive, but he is able to focus them on the material eventually.
 The special class is more resistant.
 Zenobia Dawson points out that she does not like answering questions about getting an allowance from a father when she has neither.
 Namond Brice tells the teacher that he feels cheated because his class is now the same as the other classes.
 Colvin and Dr. David Parenti share a concern that the test material does not speak to the students at all.

 After class, Dukie confesses to Prez his own misgivings about moving up to high school.
 Prez tries to reassure him that he is ready and that he is welcome if he needs to come back at any time.
 Dukie walks home with Michael and continues to worry about going to high school.
 They find that Dukie and his family have been evicted, again.
 Michael offers Dukie a place to stay with him and his brother.
 Dukie returns for his last day at Edward Tilghman Middle School, where he wraps up work on a special assignment.
 As the final bell rings he looks dejected.